A simple and powerful test of vaccine waning: Estimation and Data analysis

 \citet{janvin_quantification_2024} have analyzed a blinded RCT, published by \citet{thomas_safety_2021}, in which trial participants were randomized to receive a placebo ($A=0$) or the BNT162b2 COVID-19 vaccine ($A=1$).
 We are following the same division of the follow-up to the first and second interval as \citet{janvin_quantification_2024} in their main analysis, and an identical estimation procedure of the conditional expectation $E[Y_k|A=a]$ for $a \in \{0,1\}, \, k \in\{1,2\}$, where $Y_k$ is the cumulative incidence by the end of interval $k$.
 Since their assumptions only allowed partial identification of $VE_2^{\mathrm{challenge}}$, they compared the point-identified $\widehat{VE}_1^{\mathrm{challenge}}$ to the estimated lower and upper bounds of the second interval challenge effects. $\widehat{\mathcal{L}}, \widehat{\mathcal{U}}$, respectively.
 Although their point estimates suggested a waning effect of the vaccine, the null hypothesis of no waning could not have been rejected.

-In comparison, the point estimate of $\widehat{IR}_1/\widehat{IR}_2$ is $0.48$ \big($P = 0.01$, $95\%CI$ $[0.443$, $0.52]$\big), thus clearly rejecting our null hypothesis of no change in the potential outcome of an individual upon exposure over time, at the $5\%$ level.
+In comparison, the point estimate of $\widehat{IR}_1/\widehat{IR}_2$ is $0.48$ $\big(P=0.01,\; 95\%\text{ CI } [0.279, 0.825]\big)$, thus clearly rejecting our null hypothesis of no change in the potential outcome of an individual upon exposure over time, at the $5\%$ level.
 Unless the condition in Remark \ref{REM: waning and sharp} holds, i.e., that the number of people for whom the vaccine’s effect improves over time equals the number for whom its efficacy decreases, the rejection can be interpreted as evidence of a change in the population challenge effect over time, i.e., waning vaccine efficacy.

-Consider now a second example. \citet{zeng_efficacy_2015} performed a double-blind, placebo-controlled RCT, to assess the efficacy, safety and immunogenicity of the of Helicobacter pylori vaccine among children in China.
+Consider now a second example. \citet{zeng_efficacy_2015} performed a double-blind, placebo-controlled RCT, to assess the efficacy, safety and immunogenicity of the Helicobacter pylori vaccine among children in China.
 The trial participants were randomized 1:1 to the two arms and 99\% of them completed the three-dose vaccination schedule.
 The primary analysis was performed among these participants (per-protocol-analysis) to assess the H pylori infection in the first 12 months, following the completion of the vaccine schedule.

 Incidence data has been published at months 4,8,12,24, and 36.
 To compare with the primary analysis, we compared the incidence ratio until month 8 ($IR_1$), to the incidence ratio between month 8 and month 12 ($IR_2$).
+The choice of time intervals is application-specific and should be guided by the scientific question and, where relevant, public-health considerations.
+For example, decision-makers may wish to assess waning over periods aligned with feasible booster schedules.
+If booster doses can be administered every six months, one relevant comparison is vaccine efficacy during 0–6 months versus 6–12 months \citep{park_comparing_2024}.
 In the first period, there were 36 and 10 events for 1416 and 1403.6 person-years at risk in the placebo and treatment arms, respectively.
 Following that, in the second period, there were 14 and 4 events for 673.6 and 670.7 person-years at risk in the placebo and treatment arms, respectively.
 Using the direct $\delta$-method, we derive the estimate for $\widehat{IR}_1/\widehat{IR}_2 = 0.977$ ($P=0.97$ $95\%CI$ $[0.263, 3.63]$).

 The test statistic agrees with the findings of \citet{zeng_efficacy_2015}; they have found that VE is $72\%\;(95\%CI$ $[42.4\%, 87.6\%])$ at month 8 and $71.8\%\;(95\%CI$ $[48.2\%, 85.6\%])$ at month 12.
 Even though we argued that the naive VE should not be used for assessing vaccine waning due to the selection-bias introduced, their analysis of the incidence also points towards no waning.